Ladies' Night (song): Chart performance

-The song debuted at its peak at number 8 on the UK Singles Chart, becoming Atomic Kitten's first single to not reach the top 5 in over two years.
-It stayed in the top 40 for eight weeks, three of which were in the top ten.
+The song debuted at its peak at number eight on the UK Singles Chart, becoming Atomic Kitten's first single to not reach the top 5 in over two years.
+It stayed in the top 40 for eight weeks, three of which were in the top 10.
 In 2021, the Official Charts Company ranked the song as the band's seventh-best-selling single in the United Kingdom – ahead of previous single "If You Come to Me," making it the biggest-selling single from Ladies Night.

-In Spain, "Ladies Night" was Atomic Kitten's only top ten hit peaking at number three; it lasted three weeks in the top ten of the Spanish Singles Chart.
-The song reached the top twenty in the Republic of Ireland, the Netherlands, Flanders and Denmark, and became a top-40 hit in German-speaking Europe, peaking at number 33 in Germany, number 32 in Austria and number 38 in Switzerland.
+In Spain, "Ladies Night" was Atomic Kitten's only top-10 hit, peaking at number three; it lasted three weeks in the top ten of the Spanish Singles Chart.
+The song reached the top 20 in Flanders, Denmark, Ireland, and the Netherlands and became a top-40 hit in German-speaking Europe, peaking at number 33 in Germany, number 32 in Austria, and number 38 in Switzerland.
 In Oceania, the song did not do as well as their previous singles.
 "Ladies Night" was not released in New Zealand, where their previous single "If You Come to Me" had reached the top 10, and it managed to peak at only number 39 in Australia, becoming their last single to reach the top 50 there.